-8.125.7.A.
-All enrolling and re-validating providers must be screened in accordance with requirements appropriate to their categorical risk level.
+- 8.125.7.A.
+All enrolling and revalidating providers must be screened in accordance with requirements appropriate to their categorical risk level. - 8.125.7.B.
+Notwithstanding any other provision of the Colorado Code of Regulations, providers who provide services to Medicaid members as part of a managed care entity's provider network who would have to enroll in order to participate in fee-for-service Medicaid must enroll with the Department and be screened as Medicaid providers. - 8.125.7.C.
+Nothing in Section 8.125.7.B shall require a provider who provides services to Medicaid members as part of a managed care entity's provider network to participate in fee-for-service Medicaid. - 8.125.7.D.
+All physicians or other professionals who order, prescribe, or refer services or items for Medicaid members, whether as part of fee-for-service Medicaid or as part of a managed care entity's provider network under either the state plan, the Children's Health Insurance Program, or a waiver, must be enrolled in order for claims submitted for those ordered, referred, or prescribed services or items to be reimbursed or accepted for the calculation of managed care rates by the Department. - 8.125.7.E.
+The Department may exempt certain providers from all or part of the screening requirements when certain providers have been screened, approved and enrolled or revalidated: - 1.
+By Medicare within the last 5 years, or - 2.
+By another state's Medicaid program within the last 5 years, provided the Department has determined that the state in which the provider was enrolled or revalidated has screening requirements at least as comprehensive and stringent as those for Colorado Medicaid.

-- 8.125.7.B.
-Notwithstanding any other provision of the Colorado Code of Regulations, providers who provide services to Medicaid clients as part of a managed care entity's provider network who would have to enroll in order to participate in fee-for-service Medicaid must enroll with the Department and be screened as Medicaid providers. - 8.125.7.C.
-Nothing in Section 8.125.7.B shall require a provider who provides services to Medicaid clients as part of a managed care entity's provider network to participate in fee-for-service Medicaid. - 8.125.7.D.
-All physicians or other professionals who order, prescribe, or refer services or items for Medicaid clients, whether as part of fee-for-service Medicaid or as part of a managed care entity's provider network under either the state plan, the Children's Health Insurance Program, or a waiver, must be enrolled in order for claims submitted for those ordered, referred, or prescribed services or items to be reimbursed or accepted for the calculation of managed care rates by the Department. - 8.125.7.E.
-The Department may exempt from screening any providers who have been screened by and enrolled or revalidated: - 1.
-By Medicare within the last 12 months, or - 2.
-By another state's Medicaid program within the last 12 months, provided the Department has determined that the state in which the provider was enrolled or revalidated has screening requirements at least as comprehensive and stringent as those for Colorado Medicaid. - 8.125.7.F The Department may deny a Provider's enrollment or terminate a Provider agreement for failure to comply with screening requirements. - 8.125.7.G The Department may terminate a Provider agreement or deny the Provider's enrollment if CMS or the Department determines that the provider has falsified any information provided on the application or cannot verify the identity of any provider applicant
+- 8.125.7.F.
+The Department may deny a Provider's enrollment or terminate a Provider agreement for failure to comply with screening requirements. - 8.125.7.G.
+The Department may terminate a Provider agreement or deny the Provider's enrollment if CMS or the Department determines that the provider has falsified any information provided on the application or cannot verify the identity of any provider applicant.

-8.125.8 NATIONAL PROVIDER IDENTIFIER
+8.125.8 NATIONAL PROVIDER IDENTIFIER FOR ORDERING, PRESCRIBING, REFERRING

 8.125.8.A.
-As a condition of reimbursement, any claim submitted for a service or item that was ordered, referred, or prescribed for a Medicaid client must contain the National Provider Identifier (NPI) of the ordering, prescribing or referring physician or other professional.
+As a condition of reimbursement, any claim submitted for a service or item that was ordered, referred, or prescribed for a Medicaid member must contain the National Provider Identifier (NPI) of the ordering, prescribing or referring physician or other professional.